Fabric Glossary for Women's Lingerie

 - A type of nylon made by DuPont®.

 - Bamboo fabric is made from the pulp of the bamboo grass.
-It is light and strong, has excellent wicking properties, and is to some extent antibacterial.
+It is light and strong, and has excellent wicking properties.
 The use of bamboo fiber for clothing was a 20th century development, pioneered by several Chinese corporations.

 - A term applied to a yarn or a fabric that is made up of more than one fiber.
 In blended yarns, two or more different types of staple fibers are twisted or spun together to form the yarn.
 Polyester/cotton is an example of a typical blended yarn or fabric.